zce/gatsby-plugin-minify/README.md

 ### options

-If you need to pass options to html-minifier use the plugins options, see [html-minifier](https://github.com/kangax/html-minifier#options-quick-reference) docs for all available options.
+If you need to pass options to html-minifier-terser use the plugins options, see [html-minifier-terser](https://github.com/terser/html-minifier-terser#options-quick-reference) docs for all available options.

 ```javascript
 // in gatsby-config.js